-In this video, my Sensei, Sherman Harrill, is demonstrating this kata for a couple of black belts the day after our Clinton, Tennessee seminar (late 90’s).
+In this video, my Sensei, Sherman Harrill, is demonstrating this kata for myself and a few black belts the day after one of our Clinton, Tennessee seminars (late 90’s).

-Recently, Darren developed an interest in Escrima about a year ago.
+Recently, I developed an interest in Escrima.
 Escrima is a Filipino martial art centered on knife fighting techniques.
-He trains whenever possible with Sensei Richard Rosenthal of Raleigh, NC, who practices and teaches the system of Lago Y Mano Escrima as taught by Sensei AJ Advincula.
+I train whenever possible with Sensei Richard Rosenthal of Raleigh, NC, who practices and teaches the system of Lago Y Mano Escrima as taught by Sensei AJ Advincula.

 This is another fascinating martial art I enjoy very much, and I think is a good and practical compliment to Isshin-ryu Karate.